SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 ## Partition

 Instances are partitioned into groups so one partition doesn't share underlying hardware with another partition.

+Each partition has its own set of racks to supply its network and power source.

+* Isolation is designed to prevent the impact of hardware failure within your application.

 Great for large distributed and replicated workloads